ankitsinghind/ankitsinghind/README.md

 # 💫 About Me:
 Hi there 👋 I'm Ankit Singh<br><br>I'm a passionate Computer Science student diving deep into the world of technology, code, and creativity.
-Whether it's solving algorithmic puzzles or exploring new frameworks, I love bringing ideas to life through code.
-I'm currently sharpening my skills in web development, open source, and building cool side projects to learn something new every day.<br><br>🧠 Currently learning: Full-stack web development  <br>💡 Projects I enjoy: Anything that blends logic, design, and impact  <br>📚 Always curious about: Clean code, tech trends, and AI innovations  <br>🌱 On a mission to: Build, break, fix, and learn by doing  <br>
+Whether it's solving algorithmic puzzles or exploring new frameworks, I love bringing ideas to life through code. <br><br>

+## 🚀 What I'm Learning
+- 🌐 Full-Stack Web Development
+- 🐍 Python for scripting and problem solving
+- 💻 C for understanding systems and memory-level programming

+## 🧠 My Philosophy
+I believe in learning by doing — building projects, breaking things, and fixing them again.
+Every bug is a puzzle, every fix is a win.

+## 📁 Projects & Experiments
+Check out my repositories to see what I'm tinkering with.
+---